Anchises: Book 3

 Anchises is mentioned in Book 3 while Aeneas continues his tale of how the Trojans came to be in Carthage.
 Anchises serves as a leader and advisor for the fleeing Trojans.
 After leaving Troy, the refugees make their way to Thrace and then to Delos.
-In Delos.
-Apollo tells them that they must make their new home in the original home of their ancestors.
-Anchises misinterprets this to mean Crete and so the Trojans head for Crete.
-There they establish a city but they are soon overwhelmed by a plague.
+In Delos, Apollo tells them that they must make their new home in the original home of their ancestors.
+Anchises misinterprets this to mean Crete, so the Trojans head for Crete.
+There they establish a city, but they are soon overwhelmed by a plague.
 Anchises instructs Aeneas to seek out the Delian oracle.
-Before he does, he is visited in his dreams by their household gods who inform him they are in the wrong place and they must go to Italy.
+Before Aeneas does, he is visited in his dreams by their household gods who inform him that they are in the wrong place and must go to Italy.
 Aeneas tells Anchises of this dream.
-Anchises realizes that Apollo must have meant for them to establish a home in Italy and so the Trojans head toward Italy.
-Italy is far away and the Trojans must make many stops.
+Anchises realizes that Apollo must have meant for them to establish a home in Italy, and so the Trojans head toward Italy.
+Italy is far away, and the Trojans must make many stops.
 Anchises dies in Sicily before the Trojans make it to Italy.